Lecture Note: Plumbing - Level 1 - Remember

 Lecture Note: Plumbing - Level 2 - UnderstandProblem Set: Attributes of Core Plumbing SystemsProblem Set: Attributes of Demand-Initiated Recircuculation SystemsProblem Set: Attributes of Manifold Plumbing SystemsProblem Set: Attributes of Trunk and Branch SystemsProblem Set: Understanding PEX Piping

 - Identify eight materials used for pipes in plumbing.
 For three of these materials, describe a positive attribute or use.
 For the other three materials, describe a negative attribute or why some local codes may prohibit this material for water supply piping.

 Describe the key attributes of the four basic hot water delivery system types that are used in single- and multi-family homes.

-Sketch the general configuration of the typical for trunk and branch, core, whole-house manifold, and demand hot water delivery system types and explain the overall concept of each design.
+- Sketch the general configuration of the typical trunk and branch, core, whole-house manifold, and demand hot water delivery system types and explain the overall concept of each design.

 Identify and compile a list of the key plumbing building codes for a residential building in your climate zone.

 Lecture Note: Plumbing - Level 4 - Analyze

 - For your specific climate zone, research, identify, and list key building processes, materials, and design elements plumbers should apply 1) to prevent water leaks and facilitate leak detection and repair and 2) to prevent condensation on cold water lines and fixtures.

 Analyze how the EPA WaterSense® New Home Specification can be applied to a new home built to code in your climate zone to use approximately 20% less water.